vincent-lg/OpenWeatherMapPlugin/README.md

 OpenWeatherMapPlugin
 ====================

-A global plugin for NVDA which retrieves information from OWM.
+A NVDA add-on containing a global plugin which retrieves information from the OpenWeatherMap API.